JudeVector/JudeVector/README.md

 <h3> A Software Developer 👨‍💻, Open Source contributor ⛓️ with knowledge in React, NodeJs, Django, Python, Web3 and AI enthusiast </h3>

 <h3>I have a passion for developing websites, software, and web applications that cater to everyday users.
-My main focus is on creating exceptional projects and constantly expanding my knowledge by exploring new and exciting tools.</h3>
+My main focus is on creating exceptional projects and constantly expanding my knowledge by exploring new and exciting tools arising in the tech world.</h3>

 # 🌐 Socials:
   <a href="https://twitter.com/judevector" target="blank">